thoughtcroft/thoughtcroft.github.io/_posts/2011-02-11-faster-than-a-speeding-byte.md

   - ping
 ---

-> Originally published when I worked at Ninefold, an Australian cloud
-> services provider I co-founded, that operated from 2010 - 2015.

 There are a number of reasons why an Australian cloud server can be better for you than an offshore equivalent.
 However, latency is easily one of the most popular.
 So how much of a difference can it really make?